ThinkLikeAMachine/NLP/Targeting Consumer Groups/README.md

 Data was processed to filter out invalid or duplicate samples.
 For example, some products are double counted as new product launches for the events of new packaging or importation to a region.
 These samples were filtered out before analysis.
 Valid data have < 1% missing values.

 ##### Step 2: Text processing
-The texts of product claims/description were processed using NLP package 'spacy' and customized tokenizers to provide the corpus for topic modeling.
+The texts of product claims/description were processed using NLP package `spacy` and customized tokenizers to provide the corpus for topic modeling.